Natasha Hudson

 Natasha Liana Hudson (born 9 September 1982) is a Malaysian actress.

 Career

 She is an actress that has been seen on numerous television commercials, films and TV series in Malaysia and Indonesia.
 She also published two books in 2007, one an English poetry book titled My heart, My soul, My passion and a children's story book titled Puisi Indah Si Pari Pari.

 In 2007 she was given an award for Most Promising Actress at the Malaysian film festival for her role as Nasrin from her film Chermin.

 She has a sister, Tania Nadira Hudson, who is also an actress and model.

 She is of Australian-Malay descent.
-She is a Muslim.
+She is a Cultural Muslim.